MkFdez/survey-app/README.md

 # Survey Creator Website

 Welcome to the Survey Creator Website!
 This website allows you to create custom surveys, share them with others, and view detailed metrics about survey responses.
-The project is built using React, Express, MongoDb, Redux and provides a user-friendly interface for survey creation and management.
+The project is built using React, Express, MongoDb, Redux and provides a user-friendly interface for survey creation and management.It also uses Chakra-UI for the user interface and the OpenAI api.

 ## Features